antimof/UxPlay/README.md

    "..." allows some parameters to be included with the videosink name.
    For example, **fullscreen** mode is supported by the vaapisink plugin, and is obtained using ``-vs "vaapisink fullscreen=true"``; this also works with ``waylandsink``.
-   The syntax of such options is specific to a given plugin, and some choices of videosink might not work on your system.
+   The syntax of such options is specific to a given plugin (see GStreamer documentation), and some choices of videosink might not work on your system.

 **-vs 0** suppresses display of streamed video.
 In mirror mode, the client's screen